0xB370/Contacts-App/README.md

 ## To run the app:

+- Create a Cloud Firestore database and generate a private key file for your service account as shown in [official firebase documentation](https://firebase.google.com/docs/admin/setup?hl=es#initialize_the_sdk)

 - Set the google credentials file with the keys as an environment variable named CREDS.

 _E.g. command for linux:_